ghalves/spring-boot-to-do-list/README.md

-# PWA To-Do List
+# Spring Boot to-do list
-A nice and simple task list made with Spring Boot
+A REST application with Spring Boot